Lucrezia Borgia’s Daughter

-We are immensely proud of our new disc.
+We are immensely proud of our latest disc.
 Winner of the 2016 Noah Greenberg Award from the American Musicological Society, and generously supported by the Ambache Charitable Trust.
 Sixteen motets from the mysterious anonymous publication, Musica quinque vocum: motteta materna lingua vocata (1543) that may have been written by Suor Leonora d’Este, daughter of Duke Alfonso I of Ferrara and his duchess, Lucrezia Borgia.

 70 in stock (can be backordered)